biojava/biojava.github.io/_wikis/BioJava:CookBook3:NCBIQBlastService.md

 on a ProteinSequence object...

 - Do not use multiple threads to send loads of requests to NCBI.
-This would only get you into trouble, up to getting blacklisted by NCBI.
+This would only get you into trouble, up to getting you blacklisted by NCBI.

 <java>